bakame-php/http-structured-fields/docs/06-validation.md

 ### Validating the full Item

 Now that we have validated the parameters and the item value.
-It would be nice to have the same validation result for the Item sowe do it once, so let's use the `ItemValidator` class then.
+It would be nice to validate the `Item` once with all the rules.
+To do so, let's use the `ItemValidator` class.

 ```php
 use Bakame\Http\StructuredFields\Validation\ItemValidator;